What Administrators Need to Know About Teacher Shortages

 What Is Causing the Teacher Shortage Problem?

 Teacher shortage across the United States is a nuanced issue that varies significantly from region to region and district to district—it’s impossible to attribute it to a single cause.
-However, several key factors can be identified:
+However, a number of key factors can be identified:

 Complex teacher-licensing requirements